David Kennedy (advertising)

 David Franklin Kennedy (May 31, 1939 – October 10, 2021) was an American advertising executive who co-founded Wieden+Kennedy (W+K).
 Some of his most popular campaigns included the "Just Do It", "Bo Knows", and the "Mars and Mike" campaigns for Nike, Inc. He and his creative partner Dan Wieden were listed as number 22 on the Advertising Age 100 ad people of the 20th century.

 Early life

 Kennedy was born in Wichita, Kansas, on May 31, 1939.
-He was the only child of Melinda Jane (nee Spoon) and James Franklin Kennedy.
+He was the only child of Melinda Jane (née Spoon) and James Franklin Kennedy.
 His mother was an administrator in a bank while his father was in the petroleum industry.
 He grew up in Oklahoma and on the eastern Rocky Mountains.
 He likened his early childhood to that of Tom Sawyer in the wild outdoors with idyllic streams and rivers.
 He worked his first job as a welder's assistant in Colorado and Oklahoma oil fields.
-He graduated from University of Colorado at Boulder with a degree in fine arts including printmaking and metal sculptures.
+He attended Sterling High School in Sterling, Colorado.
+He graduated from University of Colorado Boulder in 1962 with a degree in fine arts including printmaking and metal sculptures.
 He served for six years with the Marine Corps Reserve.